Top 91 Japanese Dragon Tattoo Ideas – [2020 Inspiration Guide]

 5. Japanese Dragon Leg Tattoos

-Guide your steps forward with a Japanese dragon leg tattoo.
-The leg is another great location to consider for your Japanese dragon, with the lengthy space of the leg.
+The leg is another great location to consider for your Japanese dragon.
 Start from the top and work the beast down or curl his mane around your ankle as he races forward.
 Take advantage of the space of the thigh and give your Japanese dragon space to roar.

 6. Neo-traditional Japanese Dragon Tattoos

 Blend together the traditional and the contemporary with a neo-traditional Japanese dragon tattoo.
-The neo-traditional style takes the bold lines of the traditional style and incorporates a realism into the visuals, which gives your dragon an otherworldly feel.
+The neo-traditional style takes the bold lines of the traditional style and incorporates realism or a bright pop into the visuals, which gives your dragon an otherworldly feel.

 7. Japanese Dragon with Flowers Tattoos

-Leave realism behind with a fantastical Japanese dragon tattoo.
+Leave realism behind with a fantastic Japanese dragon tattoo.
 Use the foundation of the traditional Japanese dragon to springboard yourself into another reality.
-Find inspiration from your favorite books and movies to create the most fantastical creature of them all.
-Take a wing from The Hobbit or pay tribute to Falcor, the ultimate Luck Dragon.
+Find inspiration from your favorite books and movies to create the most fantastic mythical creature of them all.

 9. Black Ink and Grayscale Japanese Dragon Tattoos